Rotunda Hospital: Services

 The Rotunda Hospital, as both a maternity hospital and also as a training centre (affiliated with Trinity College Dublin) is notable for having provided continuous service to mothers and babies since inception, making it the oldest continuously operating maternity hospital in the world.
-It is estimated that over 300,000 babies have been born there.
+In 2025, the total number of babies born at the hospital increased to more than 900,000 since it opened its doors.

 Criticism

-In 2000 the Rotunda was one of two Dublin maternity hospitals found to have illegally retained organ tissue from babies without parental consent.
-The tissue removed in postmortem examinations was retained for some years.
-The Rotunda hospital admitted that that permission should have been sought for this process to be allowed to take place.
+In 2000 the Rotunda Hospital was one of two Dublin maternity hospitals found to have illegally retained organ tissue from babies without parental consent.
+The tissue removed in post-mortem examinations was retained for some years.
+The Rotunda hospital admitted that permission should have been sought for this process to be allowed to take place.

 A medical negligence award was approved in 2020 for a young boy who developed cerebral palsy as a result of complications with his delivery at the hospital in 2004.